Akash1684/akash1684.github.io/index.md

    feature: index.jpg
 ---

-A senior undergraduate in the Department of Information Technology at the <a href="http://nitp.ac.in/php/home.php" target="_blank">National Institute of Technology, Patna (NIT Patna)</a> and will be joining Amazon Development Center India for Spring 17' as an Intern.
+A senior undergraduate in the Department of Information Technology at the <a href="http://nitp.ac.in/php/home.php" target="_blank">National Institute of Technology, Patna (NIT Patna)</a> and presently working as Software Developement Engineer Intern at Amazon Development Center Hyderabad, India.

 <br/>